-Even if one of you isn’t working, you’ll need to acknowledge the non-monetary contribution to the household by thinking about the things they do day-to-day to support the family.
-If the non-working spouse dies, you won’t need to replace their income, but you will need to hire help.
+If one of you isn’t working, you’ll want to consider the non-monetary contributions made to the household by thinking about everything that is done on a daily basis to support the family.
+If the non-working spouse dies, you won’t need to replace their income, but you will likely need to hire help.

-Life insurance is a safety net that helps create financial stability in a difficult time.
-You’ll need to purchase a policy for each person in the marriage that’s big enough to cover funeral and burial expenses, future income, debt repayment, and the educational needs of any children you support.
+Life insurance can create a safety net that can provide financial stability during a difficult time.
+Consider purchasing a policy for each person in the relationship with a benefit that can cover funeral and burial expenses, future income, debt repayment, and the educational needs of any children you support.

-If a stay-at-home parent dies, the surviving parent needs to continue working to support the family.
+If a stay-at-home parent dies, the surviving parent will likely need to continue working to support the family.
 It may be necessary to hire a full-time nanny, housekeeping service, and personal assistant to keep the household running smoothly.

 Take a close look at your current financial situation.
 Could the surviving spouse take over the financial obligations of your household with the money they currently bring home?
-Consider debt, as well.
-If one or both of you have significant credit card bills, a mortgage, car payments, or personal loans, it’s a good idea to purchase enough life insurance to pay off those debts.
+Consider debt as well.
+If one or both of you have significant credit card bills, a mortgage, car payments, or personal loans, it may be a good idea to purchase enough life insurance to pay off those debts.

-To decide how much life insurance to purchase on each spouse, you’ll need to calculate the potential financial impact that your death would cause for the other.
+To help determine how much life insurance to purchase for each spouse, you’ll need to calculate the potential financial impact that a death would cause for the other.
 How much money would it take for each of you to feel secure?

-If you care for the financial needs of anyone outside your household, you may want to provide a benefit for them, as well.
+If you are responsible for the financial needs of anyone outside your household, you may need to provide a benefit for them, as well.
 Don’t overlook elderly or disabled parents, nieces and nephews, or friends who depend on your financial support for their quality of life.

 In many cases, employers offer life insurance as part of their benefits package.
 While it’s a nice perk and typically costs only a few dollars each month, there are some drawbacks to depending solely on this type of policy.

 Rates for all types of life insurance increase as we age.
-If you develop a chronic illness, the cost of life insurance may be too high.
+If you develop a chronic illness, the cost of purchasing life insurance may be too high.
 You may even become uninsurable.
-If you already have a life insurance policy in place when you become ill and you keep paying the premiums, you’ll be insured no matter how your health condition progresses.
+If you already have a life insurance policy in place when you become ill and you keep paying the premiums, you’ll be insured while the policy is active and in force, no matter how your health condition progresses.

-If your employer-sponsored life insurance is free, you should still consider purchasing an additional policy.
+If your employer-sponsored life insurance is free, you may want to consider purchasing an additional policy.
 It’s OK to have more than one policy in place, as long as the majority of your life insurance goes with you when you change jobs.